Working with adults

 Both perfectionism and procrastination are fraught with difficulty.
 There is a high correlation between perfectionism/procrastination and depression, burnout, obsessive-compulsive behaviour, stress, suicide risk or eating disorders.
-We can help you discover the roots of your perfectionism or procrastination and help you learn healthier perspectives.
+Together we can discover the roots of your perfectionism or procrastination and help you learn healthier perspectives.